sjtuhuoda/LearningforAuctionPapers/README.md

-.# Paper Collection of Real-Time Bidding
+.# Paper Collection of Auction Learning Theory

 This is a collection of research and review papers of auction mechanism design through data-driven methods.
 The sharing principle of these references here is for research.
 If any authors do not want their paper to be listed here, please feel free to contact me.

 **You are more than welcome to update this list!** <br>
-If you find a paper about RTB techniques or review which is not listed here, please
+If you find a paper about auction learning theory or review which is not listed here, please
 * fork this repository, add it and merge back;
 * or email me
 * or report an issue here.

+We are updating the list now :-)

 ## Classify